Aurzen DZ001 Projector

 Check Details Check Details Check Details Check Details

-Controller TypeCapacitive touch panel + hardware buttons + AurzenHub app Remote Controlremote controlremote control
+Controller TypeCapacitive touch panel + hardware buttons + AurzenHub app IR remote controlremote control (IR)BT voice/IR hybrid remote with Netflix/YT/Prime hot-keys

 Would you recommend this product?